zadewg/RIUS/README.md

 **CWE-451: User Interface (UI) Misrepresentation of Critical Information.**

-> *The user interface (UI) does not properly represent critical information to the user, allowing the information to be spoofed.
+> *The user interface does not properly represent critical information to the user, allowing the information to be spoofed.
 This is often a component in online scams, phishing and disinformation propagation.*

  &nbsp;